01 of 11

 This idea is perfect for families with children.
 You can easily make a sleek, personalized golden ornament by using alphabet stickers from your local craft store.
 If golden lettering feels too mature, you can get lettering in different colors, but be sure you match the color of the filling to the letters.
 Other than glitter, other fillers that dazzle include confetti, pom poms, and glass beads.Continue to 9 of 11 below.

 Gather All Your Excess Ribbon

-If you're on a budget and short on time, this ornament idea is perfect.
-Not only can you create a wide variety of ornaments in minutes, there really is no way you can mess this one up.
+If you are on a budget and short on time, this idea helps you create a wide variety of ornaments in minutes.
 Gather ribbons of various widths and textures, but try to keep them within a similar color family.
 Choose two or three colors for the best results.
-If you want to cover your entire tree with ribbon ornaments, try to mix in different size ornaments as well.Continue to 10 of 11 below.
+If you want to cover your entire tree with ribbon ornaments, use different-sized glass ornaments for this project.Continue to 10 of 11 below.

 10 of 11